dentarg/auth0-blog/_posts/2017-03-29-is-passwordless-authentication-more-secure-than-passwords.markdown

 One place where both businesses and consumers agree is login safety.
 For consumers, it's important that they trust the login of their apps and websites because they are handing over sensitive, personal information.
 For businesses, keeping that information safe is of the utmost importance — nobody wants to send out a [notification that their system has been breeched](http://arstechnica.com/security/2016/06/how-linkedins-password-sloppiness-hurts-us-all/).

 So when a new way to log in comes along, it's only natural that we respond with skepticism — is this *really *safe? — because we know how important a secure sign on is.
-In the case of passwordless authorization, that reaction is particularly strong, because we have had it drilled into our heads that passwords are the ultimate source of protection for your account.
+In the case of passwordless authentication, that reaction is particularly strong, because we have had it drilled into our heads that passwords are the ultimate source of protection for your account.

 Although that skepticism is healthy and helps us find the best, most secure ways to log in, Auth0 is here to clear things up.
-Not only is passwordless authorization safe to use, it might even be safer than a traditional username + password login.
+Not only is passwordless authentication safe to use, it might even be safer than a traditional username + password login.

-## What is passwordless authorization?
+## What is passwordless authentication?

-Passworldess authorization is a way to configure your login, well, without a password.
+Passworldess authentication is a way to configure your login, well, without a password.
 For example, a user might register their email and then receive a single-use passcode for each sign on.
 One common example of this is[ Slack's magic links](https://auth0.com/blog/how-to-implement-slack-like-login-on-ios-with-auth0/).
 Put in your email, hit “Send Magic Link,” and you can log into Slack from your email inbox with no password.

 ![Slack Magic Link](https://cdn.auth0.com/blog/passwordless/slack_magiclink.jpg)